alopay/Alopay/README.md

 💡 **Fun Facts:**
 - I enjoy writing about AI, data science, and emerging tech trends
-- I love solving complex problems and experimenting with new algorithms
+- I love solving complex problem and experimenting with new algorithms
 - Outside of work, I explore education, travel, and creative writing

 ---